Latvia's

 My Roles

-Design strategy User Research UX & Usability Testing Information Architecture (IA) User Interface Dev handoff
+Design lead Design strategy User Research UX & Usability Testing Information Architecture User Interface Dev handoff

 My Roles